OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/software-design/plugin-project/plugin-project.md

 </p>**

 **<p style="text-align: center;">
-Add a New Maven Project - Initial Eclipse Resources (<a href="../images/new-project-5-eclipse-new.png">see also the full-size image</a>)
+Add a New Maven Project - Initial Eclipse Resources (<a href="../images/new-project-5-eclipse-new.png">see full-size image</a>)
 </p>**

 The Git working files will contain a folder matching the Maven artifact name,